 The FDA provides periods of regulatory exclusivity following their approval of an NDA, which provide the holder of an approved NDA limited protection from new competition in the marketplace for the innovation represented by its approved drug.
 Five-year exclusivity precludes approval of 505(b)(2) applications or ANDAs by delaying the submission or approval of the application, while three-year exclusivity precludes the approval of the application.
-We intend to seek new chemical entity, or NCE, status for KP415, and we may seek NCE status for other prodrug product candidates as appropriate.
+We intend to seek new chemical entity, or NCE, status for KP415, and we may seek NCE status for other NME prodrug product candidates as appropriate.
 Five years of exclusivity are available to NCEs following the approval of an NDA by the FDA.
 An NCE is a drug that contains no active moiety that has been approved by the FDA in any other NDA.
+An active moiety is the molecule or ion, excluding those appended portions of the molecule that cause the drug to be an ester, salt (including a salt with hydrogen or coordination bond) or other noncovalent derivative (such as a complex, chelate, or clathrate) of the molecule, responsible for the therapeutic activity of the drug substance.
 If a product is not eligible for the NCE exclusivity, it may be eligible for three years of exclusivity.
 Three-year exclusivity is available to the holder of an NDA, including a 505(b)(2) NDA, for a particular condition of approval, or change to a marketed product, such as a new formulation for a previously approved product, if one or more new clinical trials, other than bioavailability or bioequivalence trials, were essential to the approval of the application and were conducted or sponsored by the applicant.

-There is a risk that the FDA may disagree with any claim that we may make that KP415 or any of our prodrug product candidates are NCEs and therefore entitled to five-year exclusivity.
+There is a risk that the FDA may disagree with any claim that we may make that KP415 or any of our NME prodrug product candidates are NCEs and therefore entitled to five-year exclusivity.
 The FDA may also take the view that the studies that we are conducting are not clinical trials, other than bioavailability and bioequivalence studies, that are essential to approval and therefore do not support three-year exclusivity.
 Further, to the extent that the basis for exclusivity is not clear, the FDA may determine to defer a decision until it receives an application which necessitates a decision.